element-hq/element-web/README.md

 1. Download the latest version from https://github.com/vector-im/riot-web/releases
 1. Untar the tarball on your web server
 1. Move (or symlink) the `riot-x.x.x` directory to an appropriate name
+1. Configure the correct caching headers in your webserver (see below)
 1. If desired, copy `config.sample.json` to `config.json` and edit it as desired.
 See below for details.
 1. Enter the URL into your browser and log into Riot!